TosbackCgusBridge-Bot/CGUs-versions/Csmonitor/Privacy Policy.md

     The 174 propositions on state ballots point to evolving opinions on marijuana, same-sex marriage, health care, and more.
 Do the initiatives show the power of direct democracy or lack of legislative leadership?

-*   Global News Blog: Iran sees conspiracy in box office success of Ben Affleck's 'Argo'
+*   Earth-size planet found just next door, in Alpha Centauri system
-*   The Vote: Viewing the Romney-Obama debate in battleground Ohio: a tribal experience
+*   Global News Blog: Australia marches ahead with India ties - despite a few trip ups
-*   Cuban Missile Crisis: the 3 most surprising things you didn't know
+*   Decoder Wire: 'Binders full of women': a revealing remark from Romney, or a sideshow?
-*   Global News Blog: Britain nixes extradition of NASA hacker Gary McKinnon to US
+*   Global News Blog: Iran sees conspiracy in box office success of Ben Affleck's 'Argo' (+video)

-_Photos of the day_ 10.16.12 » Photos of the Day 10/16
+_Photos of the day_ 10.17.12 » Photos of the Day 10/17

 **CSMonitor.com** on Facebook